dacr/drools-scripting/README.md

-[Ammonite][amm] resolves by default both binary and source artifacts, with recent release of drools it generates a runtime error as drools can't deal with several kie.conf file for a given module, so you'll have to changes ammonite default behavior in order to avoid sources resolutions.
+[Ammonite][amm] resolves by default both binary and source artifacts, with recent release of drools it generates a runtime error as drools can't deal with several kie.conf file for a given module, so you'll have to change ammonite default start up behavior in order to avoid sources resolutions.
 Just add those following lines at the beginning of all your drools scripts (`@` separates bootstrapping code from regular one, this is required as we change the behavior of the `import $ivy.` instruction):